Team Budgets (Erin-Hillsburgh Minor Hockey Association)

 Your budget is only a proposal and must be approved by the entire team.

 It is important to understand that not all parents have the same financial resources.
 Some parents would rather pay more than fund raise.
 Some parents have difficulty affording hockey and need to fund raise.
-It's unlikely parents will publicly complain about costs in a team meeting - be sensitive to this.
-Not all parents will have the same commitment level to time and extra practices.
+It's unlikely parents will publicly complain about costs in a team

 Proposed Summary Budget

-The executive will have the collective experience of hundreds of budgets and can assist or spot issues.It's important that we tackle any potential issues before tryouts.
+The executive will have the collective experience of hundreds of budgets and can assist or spot issues.
+It's important that we tackle any potential issues before the season starts.

-Extra practices are not to exceed 10 hours during regular season.
+Extra practices during regular season.

 Extra dry land training is not to exceed 20 hours during regular season.